blackspyek/food-ordering-app/README.md

 - **Frontend**:
   - JavaFX (for the employee interface)
-  - Android (for the customer application)
+  - Android (for the customer application) API 35

 ## Getting Started